Role

 Career overview

-Paulo qualified as a solicitor in 1999, specialising in intellectual property and commercial contracts, working at Freeths LLP and Addleshaw Goddard LLP.
-He left private practice to teach professional graduate courses at Nottingham Law School, whilst working part-time as a legal sector coach and in-house lawyer.
-He taught at NLS until leaving in 2011 to develop a start-up legal sector training software business.
-Having built his company to a point where it supplied over 40 of the Top 100 law firms in the UK, he had a stress-induced nervous breakdown.
-He returned to NLS in 2017, working part-time whilst retraining as a psychotherapist, mindfulness teacher and completing his MSc in Mindfulness Based Approaches to mental health and wellbeing at the Centre for Mindfulness Research & Practice, Bangor University.
+Paulo qualified as a solicitor in 1999.
+He specialised in intellectual property, commercial contracts and corporate law and worked at Freeths LLP and Addleshaw Goddard LLP.
+He left private practice to teach professional graduate courses at Nottingham Law School and also worked as a legal sector coach and in-house lawyer.
+He taught at NLS until leaving in 2011 to grow his start-up legal sector training software business.
+He grew the company to supply nearly 50% of the Top 100 UK law firms before experiencing a stress-induced breakdown.
+After his recovery he retrained as a psychotherapist and completed his MSc in Psychology at the Centre for Mindfulness Research & Practice, Bangor University.

 Research areas